2 Shortcuts To Hiring Talented Buyer’s Agents

 - And only 20,633 resumes that contain “Real Estate Sales”

-It’s a fact: more people respond to ads containing Outside Sales and Inside Sales simply because it’s terminology already in their resume.
+It’s a fact: more people respond to job postings containing Outside Sales and Inside Sales simply because it’s terminology already in their resume.
 Yes, you’ll sacrifice a license to start, but a skilled sales candidate can learn your systems and work on getting their license shortly after joining.

 Let’s examine more of the benefits of expanding your applicant pool for entry level agent positions on your team.

 Consider an Inside Sales Agent